rmj1001/HeckerShell/RULES.md

 6. The MOTD is stored in `files/.shellfiles/04-motd.sh`.
 7. Distro postinstall scripts are stored in `files/Postinstallers`.
 8. Optional or shell-specific functionality must be developed as a plugin.
-9. When hacking on the dotfiles, make use of these commands.
+9. When hacking on HeckerShell, make use of these commands.
 NOTE: Use `command ?` to see their help menu.
-   1. `dotfiles` - Update/clean/uninstall dotfiles
+   1. `heckershell` - Update/clean/uninstall HeckerShell
    2. `reload` - Reload shell configs (use `--clean` flag if hacking on `<shell>rc` files.).
    3. `scriptctl` - Create/manage script files